-Budgeted cost: £42,555.50
+Budgeted cost: £49,874

-Activity Evidence that supports this approach Challenge number(s) addressed Use of the newly formed 'dashboard' creates a consistent approach with regards to intervention, support and plans amongst all staff Daniel Sobel wrote in Narrowing the Attainment Gap (2018) reflected on the need for a "co-ordinated and robust intervention programme" He went on to say that "any programme developed should be focussed, sustained and consistent".
+Activity Evidence that supports this approach Challenge number(s) addressed Use of the newly purchased 'class charts' creates a consistent approach with regards to intervention, support and plans amongst all staff Daniel Sobel wrote in Narrowing the Attainment Gap (2018) reflected on the need for a "co-ordinated and robust intervention programme" He went on to say that "any programme developed should be focussed, sustained and consistent".
 1/2/6 This will create consistency across all areas of the academy and ensure colleagues are using the same language, sharing ideas and reflecting on what works for all of our students.
 Use of STAR reader (KS3) in order to provide additional support where it is needed.
 Literacy support is put in place following this with one to one support and further intervention There is lots of evidence-based research around vocabulary and language.
 Alex Quigley is an expert in the area and in his book 'Closing the Vocabulary Gap' he stated, "closing the vocabulary gap is a crucial factor to later school success".
 He also highlights that "the evidence of the vocabulary gap proving a crucial factor for school success is comprehensive".
-In a recent analysis of our STAR reader 1/2/3 assessments over half of the year 8 cohort fell below their expected reading age.
+1/2/3 In a recent analysis of our STAR reader assessments over half of the year 8 cohort fell below their expected reading age.
 Targeted intervention sessions in place to provide additional numeracy support for students The EEF Maths report in 2017 suggested "structured interventions to provide additional support for disadvantaged students" is an effective way of reducing the gap in Maths.
 1/2/3 The EEF acknowledge that this is a high impact strategy although it does come at a moderate cost.
 "One to one tuition is very effective at improving pupil outcomes.
 One to one tuition might be an effective strategy for providing targeted support for pupils that are identified as having low prior attainment or are struggling in particular areas".

 After school study clubs which provide academic support The Nuffield Foundation through research alongside Newcastle University found that "Taking part in after school clubs was thought to have a range of positive benefits.
 These included providing access to enriching new experiences, providing opportunities for children to succeed, fostering self-esteem and confidence, supporting the academic curriculum, improving fitness, providing opportunities to socialise, as well as opportunities for relaxation and enjoyment".
 An increasing number of students are encouraged to attend across all key stages which is likely to yield positive outcomes if sustained over time.
 1/2/3 Mental health first aid team who are able to offer support and advice to students on a number of issues.
 Matt Pinkett and Mark Roberts, authors of 'Boys Don't Try' (2019) highlight the need for "dedicated, trained members of staff whose job it is to care for children experiencing emotional and mental health difficulties".
 There is an increasing amount of students who require this level of support and internal evidence suggests a large proportion of these students are pupil premium students.
-2/3/5 Roles are in place which link to improving the provision and experiences for PP/SEND students (30%) Daniel Sobel in Narrowing the Attainment Gap (2018) states that "knowing the context of each student is paramount to success".
+2/3/5 Roles are in place which link to improving the provision and experiences for PP/SEND students.
+Daniel Sobel in Narrowing the Attainment Gap (2018) states that "knowing the context of each student is paramount to success".
 This is also reinforced by Matt Pinkett and Mark Roberts in 'Boys Don't Try' (2019), they are emphatic in saying "without understanding the needs and situations of each student, the gap will not be narrowed".
 Ensure there is a common understanding amongst staff around what PP/SEND students require and need.
-1/2/3 Targeted academic support for students through focussed and organised sessions The EEF outline that "one to one tuition is very effective at improving pupil outcomes".
-A member of staff will work closely with students to maximise their academic, social and personal development.
 1/2/3